rencap12/rencap12/README.md

 # Hi there! 👋 I'm Reneca

 Welcome to my GitHub profile!
-I am passionate about software development, currently working with 📚 **Full-Stack development**; however, I am also looking into **game development, cybersecurity, and quantitative development**.
+I am passionate about software development, currently working with 📚 **Full-Stack development**; however, I am also looking into **mobile development, cybersecurity, and quantitative development**.
 Here you'll find a mix of projects here that reflect what I have done.
 Feel free to explore!

 ## 🔧 Languages & Tools